CExKForsyth/Kyles-Case-IQ-Notes/how_to_upgrade_an_app.md

 On the left side of the page you will see Release Notes listed for different versions.
 These are the MAJOR releases.
 If we are upgrading from a Major Release to another, we need to ensure that we are taking careful precautions to read the Release Notes and usually when doing these upgrades we have to run `make p-release-upgrade` when deploying to Jenkins.
 To find out exactly what needs to be done on the development side, scroll to the bottom of the release notes on Confluence, and you'll find a link to the platform [RELEASE_UPGRADE.md](https://github.com/i-Sight/isight_main_v5_beta/blob/bba2f365536cfc8b22b013215526866631520975/RELEASE_UPGRADE.md) on Github.

+- When upgrading from `v9.0.0` to `v9.0.3`, this would be considered a patch release.
+The changes are extremely minimal, and do not require the use of `make p-release-upgrade` when deploying.
+A patch release can be identified as you will not see one of the versions in the left-hand list of version releases.

+- If you are tasked with upgrading from `v9.0.3` to `v9.2.0`, you cannot upgrade this directly. **Each major release must be upgraded in succession**__, meaning that in order to do this, you would need to upgrade two times:
+_**First you would upgrade `v9.0.3` to `v9.1.0`
+Then you would repeat the process by upgrading `v9.1.0` to `v9.2.0`**_

 Here we can find specific instructions on changes that may need to be made to our projects when upgrading to this version, especially things that may be considered edge-cases, commonly customized features in our config repos, Environment Variables that may have changed, become defunct, or that may be newly required.
 ![Screen Shot 2023-11-14 at 1 35 40 PM](https://github.com/CExKForsyth/kyle_notes/assets/95767293/3daf4691-a7cc-4f7a-9371-b0df1aaa4548)